gregbayer/gae-livecount/README.md

 # Scalability Limiatations

-One factor that affects Live-Count's scalability is the rate at which appengine task queues can writeback counter updates (100 tasks/second per queue).
+One factor that affects Live-Count's scalability is the rate at which appengine task queues can writeback counter updates (xxx tasks/second per queue, see [Quotas and Limits for Push Queues](http://code.google.com/appengine/docs/python/taskqueue/overview-push.html)).
 To effectively increase this limit, Live-Count could be extended to use more than one named queue.

-The maximum number of queues (10 for free apps / 100 for paid apps) could also be reached.
+The maximum number of queues could also be reached.
 At this point, a different writeback strategy should be used.
 One option would be to batch updates for several different counters in one memcache object and only create a writeback worker when the batch size is reached.

 # Usage at Pulse